jback08/FairShip/field/README.md

 FieldMap MapLabel MapFileName x0 y0 z0
 ```

-where MapLabel is the descriptive name of the field, MapFileName is the name of
+where MapLabel is the descriptive name of the field, MapFileName is the location of
-the file containing the field map data, and x0,y0,z0 are the offset co-ordinates
+the file containing the field map data (relative to the VMCWORKDIR directory), and
-in cm for centering the field map.
+x0,y0,z0 are the offset co-ordinates in cm for centering the field map.

 The field from a map is calculated by the [ShipBFieldMap](ShipBFieldMap.h) class using trilinear
 interpolation based on the binned map data, which is essentially a 3d histogram.